SaurabhXRT/brainbulbV1.0.0/README.md

-# NoteShare - Connect, Share, Learn
+# Brainbulb - Connect, Share, Learn

-**NoteShare** is a dynamic and collaborative social media platform designed for students, educators, and anyone passionate about learning.
+**Brainbulb** is a dynamic and collaborative social media platform designed for students, educators, and anyone passionate about learning.
 It facilitates the sharing of educational content, doubts, and resources while fostering a supportive community of learners.
 Built using a stack of modern technologies, this platform is feature-rich and secure.

 ## Key Features